KittyMac/PonyExpress/README.md

 * [ ] load textures from image memory in pony
 * [ ] expose bundle path conversion to pony

+## misc

+* [ ] in StringExt.format, if the %s is at the end of the string the print is garbled on iOS

 ## demos

 * [ ] massively scrolling google image search